#CheetahCubdate 11: Decoding Cub Chatter and a Clean Bill of Health

 This update was written by cheetah biologist Adrienne Crosier and veterinary medical officer Dr. Kristina Delaski.

-A 7-week-old cheetah cub is held by a keeper wearing a gray sweatshirt and neon yellow work gloves.
-A vet, standing to the right wearing a blue mask and gray winter coat, listens to the cub's breathing with a stethoscope.
+A 7-week-old cheetah cub is held by a keeper wearing a light gray sweatshirt and neon yellow work gloves.
+A vet stands to the right of the cub and is listening to the cub's breathing with a stethoscope.

 Last week, several of the cheetah cubs showed signs of a mild respiratory infection.
 We are pleased to say, after a week of antibiotics and keeping a close eye on them, all five of Rosalie’s cubs appear to be healthy!
 The coughing stopped earlier this week and the cubs’ breathing sounded clear during a final antibiotic treatment on December 2.